takecian/webpay-token-ios/README.md

 [self.view addSubview: cardForm];

 // WPYCardFormDelegate methods
-- (void)invalidFieldName:(NSString *)fieldName error:(NSError *)error
-{
-  // called when a field lost focus and the non-nil input is invalid }

 - (void)validFormWithCard:(WPYCreditCard *)creditCard
 {
   // called when the form is valid.
   self.card = creditCard;
+  self.button.enabled = YES;
 }
 ```

 ### WPYPaymentViewController
 WPYPaymentViewController is a combination of WPYTokenizer and WPYPaymentVIewController.
+If you just want a viewcontroller for `pushViewController:animated` or `presentViewController:animated:completion:`, this is what you want.

 ```
-WPYPaymentViewController *paymentViewController = [[WPYPaymentViewController alloc] initWithButtonTitle:@"Pay" callback:^(WPYToken *token, NSError *error){
+WPYPaymentViewController *paymentViewController = [[WPYPaymentViewController alloc] initWithButtonTitle:@"Pay" callback:^(WPYPaymentViewController *paymentViewController, WPYToken *token, NSError *error){
   if(token)
   {
     //post token to your server

+    // when transaction is complete
+    [viewController setPayButtonComplete]; // this will change the button color to green and title to checkmark [viewController dismissAfterDelay: 2.0f];
   }
   else
   {